-With the health of our current campus community and prospective student/family visitors a priority during this period, we asked our campus tour guides to temporarily unplug their mobile mics and unlace their walking shoes while we developed some virtual tour options.
+With the health of our current campus community and prospective student/family visitors a priority during the pandemic, we asked our campus tour guides to temporarily unplug their mobile mics and unlace their walking shoes while we developed some virtual tour options.
 Are you ready for fun new ways to explore and learn more about UC Riverside?
 (Pssst.
 The answer is, “Yes!”)

 - “UCR By Car” Driving Tour: You choose your driver (we suggest inviting a BFF or curious parent), enjoy the comforts of your car, and we’ll provide all the facts about our campus’ most noteworthy landmarks.